-Based on the δ^{13} C values of CO2 the proportion of CO2 derived from carbonates was subtracted where experiments, a simple linear regression model was fitted to describe the mineralisation rate per time
+Based on the $\delta^{13}C$ values of CO_2 the proportion of CO_2 derived from carbonates was subtracted where samples (called "OC-normalised respiration") by being divided by the total amount of OC in g in the sample.

+250 necessary according to Bertrand et al. (2007).
+This respiration rate was related to the OC content of the experiments, a simple linear regression model was fitted to describe the mineralisation rate per time